JeffersonLab/daceri/README.md

     sudo udevadm trigger
     ```

-Rerun the Python script and the HIDException should be gone.
+Rerun the Python script and the `HIDException` error should be gone.